Basic Training

 .2 Timothy 3:15 | "...salvation through faith which is in Christ Jesus."
 Let's look at two possible understandings, both of which may be correct.
 I want to focus on the word "in."
 This could simply be saying you have salvation by having faith in Christ Jesus, such as trusting in Him.
 Or this could be speaking of a faith that is inside of Christ Jesus.
 To give you more of a visual of what I'm saying in the second explanation, having faith in Christ Jesus would be like having water in a glass.
 You can have water, but your water must be contained in something, it can't just be.
 You can have your water in a cup, in a glass, a bathtub, or a pool, but you can't just have it while it's just floating around in nothing.
 Likewise, you can have faith in Christ Jesus, or you can have it in someone or something else. | 2 Timothy 2:13; Galatians 2:16; Ephesians 2:8

-.2 Timothy 3:16-17 | "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteous: That the man of God may be perfect, thoroughly furnished unto all good works." | Also remember the scripture surrounding Ephesians 4:13. very important words
+.2 Timothy 3:16-17 | "All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works." | Also remember the scripture surrounding Ephesians 4:13.
+These are very important words.

 .2 Timothy 3:17 | "perfect" usually seems to be a keyword referring to us, the body of Christ joined together (Ephesians 4:13).
 When he says, "the man of God" here, he may be speaking of the whole body of Christ, including Christ.
 Why would he say "man" (singular) if it was talking about more than one person?
 Because we, together are one, and members of the same body, just as Genesis 5:1-2 says about Adam and Eve, "God created man, in the likeness of God made he him; male and female created he them..."